mfthomps/Labtainers/docs/labdesigner.md

 "\*\*\* stack smashing detected".
 The result is assigned the value of the third space-delimited token in that line.

-Entries within the results.config file each have one of the two following formats:
+Entries within the results.config file each have the following format:

-Format type 1:
      <nametag> = <file_id> : <field_type> : <field_id> : <line_type> : <line_id>
          where:
                    nametag - The symbolic name of the result, which will be referenced in the goals configuration file.
 It must be alphanumeric, underscores permitted. file_id -- identifies the set of files to be parsed.
 The format of this id is:
-                       <prog>.[stdin | stdout]
+                       [container_name:]<prog>.[stdin | stdout] | file_path
+                          where <prog> is a program or utility name whose stdin and stdout artifacts will include timestamps.
+The optional container_name identifies the container hosting the file.
+Labs with a single container can omit this qualifier.
-                          where <prog> is the program or utility name. field_type - Optional, defaults to "TOKEN", values include:
+                          Alternately, a file_path is intended for log files of services that persist across multiple student operations.
+If the given path is not absolute, it is relative to the first users's home directory. field_type - Optional, defaults to "TOKEN", possible values include:
                        TOKEN      -- Treat the line as space-delimited tokens PARENS     -- The desired value is contained in parenthesis QUOTES     -- The desired value is contained in parenthesis SLASH      -- The desired value is contained within slashes, e.g., /foo/ LINE_COUNT -- The quantity of lines in the file.
+Remaining fields are ignored.
+                       CONTAINS   -- The value of nametag will be set to true if the file contains the string represented in field_id.
-Remaining fields are ignored. field_id - An integer identifying the nth occurance of the field type.
+                   field_id -  An integer identifying the nth occurance of the field type.
-                              Alternately may be "LAST" for the last occurance of the field type, or "ALL" for the entire line (which causes the field type to be ignored). line_type - Identifies how the line is to be identified, values include:
+                               Alternately may be "LAST" for the last occurance of the field type, or "ALL" for the entire line (which causes the field type to be ignored).
+                               If field_type is "CONTAINS", the remainder of the line is treated as a string to be searched for.
+                   line_type - Identifies how the line is to be identified, values include:
                        LINE           -- The line_id will be an integer line number (starting at one).
 Use of this to identify lines is discouraged since minor lab changes might alter the count.
                        STARTSWITH     -- the line_id will be a string.
 This names the first occurrence of a line that starts with this string.
+                       CONTAINS       -- The line_id will be a string.
+This names the first occurrence of a line that contains the string.
                        NEXTSTARTSWITH -- the line_id will be a string.
 This names the line preceeding the first occurrence of a line that starts with this string. line_id - See line_type above.

-Format type 2:
-     <nametag> = [ logfile ] : <line_type> : <line_id>
-         where:
-                   nametag - The symbolic name of the result, which will be referenced in the goals configuration file.
-It must be alphanumeric, underscores permitted. logfile - The field is in the logfile result file line_type - Identifies how the line is to be identified, values include:
-                       CONTAINS -- the line_id will be a string. nametag will be set to true if logfile contains the string identified by line_id
-                   line_id - See line_type above.

 #### Capturing information about the environment ####